Medical education in India: Admission for Foreign nationals

 Apart AIIMS non-resident Indian and person of Indian origin (NRI) quotas in different government as well as private colleges, Government of India has also allocated a number of seats for students from developing countries where facilities for medical education are either inadequate.
 The exact number and country-based allocation of these reserved seats may vary annually.

 Students seeking admission to the reserved seats are required to apply through the Indian missions abroad or through the diplomatic missions of the respective countries in India.
 The Indian Embassy or High Commission in a country will be able to provide more information on request.
 The requirement for an entrance is usually waived for such sponsored candidates.

 Its important to note that foreign nationals wishing to take seats through NRI quota should still qualify through NEET (at least for all government colleges) and seats will be allotted on merit in that quota from all the NRI candidates eligible.
 The fee structure for NRI candidates is also different.

+Licensure

+India follows a semi-centralized licensure model regulated by the National Medical Commission, with registration executed through State Medical Councils.
+Once registered with a State Medical Council, the practitioner is automatically included in the Indian Medical Register maintained under the NMC framework.
+This registation permits the holder to practice medicine anywhere in India.